elisaklunder/Dataset_Management/report.md

 should we have getters setters for all private ones? even for attributes we just use to compare?

+should the user be allowed to change one data point/ one target?

+do all csv files have in position [0] the index?? always????? do all csv start with a row of column names?

 # (in the hierarchical thing) if the classes need to be in the root, how tf do we recognize them??

 # how are things getting appended in the labels list, both in csv format and hierarchical